How to Identify Soft Skills: Interview Tips

 It’s easy enough to write skills like these down on a list, but it’s an entirely different task to identify them in job applications.
 Start by putting the soft skills you seek in your job descriptions.

 Ideally, your candidates will read the job description and know what soft skills are expected of them.
-Likewise, when it comes time for job interviews, you should know what to ask.
+Likewise, when assessing soft skills, interview candidates by going beyond the general skills and experience required for the position.
 There are a hundred possible questions, but you need to focus on behavioral interview questions to bring out those soft skills.

 In a behavioral interview, the employer wants to know how the candidate will perform in different circumstances.
 Often, it’s more about adaptability, communication, and problem-solving than about degrees or job titles.